Learn about actual and potential costs

 Buyers should request information about shipping costs and terms.

-Buyers can consult the Benchmark Price section of this report to determine about how much they should pay for pressure measurement instruments.
+Buyers can consult the Benchmark Price section of this report to determine how much they should pay for pressure measurement instruments.

 Buyers should assess the expected quality of pressure measurement instruments.